 6.12.2 Sprinklers shall be designed to produce positive operation and release of all operating parts at the minimum operating pressure stated in Table 6.
 Following operation of the heat responsive element, all parts which are intended to prohibit the discharge or leakage of water shall clear the exit of the waterway within 5 s.

-Table 6 Minimum operating pressure
+Table 6 Minimum Operating Pressure

-(Clause 6.12)
+(Clause 6.12.2)